eliaskosunen/varuna/README.md

 There's an AUR for the Varuna compiler, that should be used on Arch Linux: https://aur.archlinux.org/packages/varuna/

+### Windows binaries

+You can get Win32 binaries for every tag (release) from GitHub Releases.

 ### Requirements

 The project is developed on Arch Linux and tested on Ubuntu 12.04.